polyfy/polylith/readme.md

 This was a reminder for us to add source directories to `deps.edn`.
 If we don't, then tools.deps and the development environment will not recognise our newly created component, which would be a pity!
+The tool leaves this task to you as a developer, with the idea to give you as much control as possible (files are only edited by you, not by the tool).

 Let's continue by adding the component's `src`, `resources` and `test` directory to `deps.edn`:
 ```clojure